Solar shading, brise soleil & privacy screens

 Project Management Design & Specification Service

 On receipt of project drawings, we assign a Project Manager to each project.
 They provide a single point of contact throughout the life of the project, from initial design to completion.
 Relevant criteria, including support methods, material requirements and budget are established with the specifier.
 The Project Manager can prepare CAD drawings, calculations, NBS Specifications and quotations, providing a complete specification service.
-To discuss the requirements for your project, our Project Management Team can be contacted on Tel: 0115 930 1521.
+To discuss your project requirements, please contact our Project Management Team on Tel: 0115 930 1521.

 Professional Indemnity Insurance